slviajero/tinybasic/examples/14games/README.md

 superstartrekins.bas: strings

 trek.bas: Genuines Palo Alto BASIC, the Palo Alto language set at work.
+Works only if the interpreter is compiled with HASTINYBASICINPUT.

 ## Sources